-A talk with Carey Callahan about gender dysphoria, gender identity theory, and transgender topics.
-Carey is a family therapist who writes about gender dysphoria topics, with an emphasis on healthcare.
-There is a transcript of our talk below.
-Topics discussed include:
+To that end, this is a talk with Carey Callahan aimed at examining the more rational reasons for pushback to liberal-side transgender and gender identity stances.
+Carey Callahan is a family therapist who writes about gender dysphoria topics, with an emphasis on healthcare.
+There’s a transcript of our talk below.

 - Why it’s so hard to have discussions about transgender topics and why the emotions and animosity can be so high.